status-im/status-teller-network/embarkConfig/README_upgradeToV2.md

 ### For upgrading on mainnet:

-1. Execute `embark run` to deploy the OfferStoreV2 contract.
+1. Execute `embark reset` and `embark run livenet` to deploy the OfferStoreV2 contract.
 2. Save the address in `contracts.json` in the `mainnet` section.
 3. Transfer the ownership of the base contract to the multisig
 ```js
 OfferStoreV2.methods.transferOwnership("0x35f7C96C392cD70ca5DBaeDB2005a946A82e8a95").send({gas: 1000000, from: web3.eth.defaultAccount});